- Year of Call

 - Devil Masters

-- Jonathan Barne QC
+- Jonathan Barne KC

-- Thomas L Ross QC
+- Thomas L Ross KC

 Since calling in 2014, Wojciech (pronounced voi-check yai-del-ski) has been instructed in a number of practice areas, with particular emphasis on professional liability and regulation (including clinical negligence), commercial litigation and public law (including equality cases).
 He has appeared in the Sheriff Court, the Sheriff Appeal, the Court of Session (Outer House and Inner House), and the Employment Tribunals.
 In court, he has dealt with contested applications, legal debates, evidential hearings and appeals.
 Out of court, he has provided numerous opinions, including on interpretation of contracts, wills and statutory materials, and conducted successful settlement negotiations.